Connor Shay

 Connor Shay (born February 2, 2002) is an American-Canadian professional football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at Wyoming.

 Early life

 Connor Shay was born on February 2, 2002, in the U.S. state of Georgia.
 He grew up playing baseball.
 In order to meet friends, he started playing football at Monte Vista High School in Danville, California.
 Shay was a tight end on the freshman team.
 He made the varsity team his sophomore year as a tight end and middle linebacker.
 He was also the punter his senior year.
 As a senior, Shay recorded 51 solo tackles, 83 assisted tackles, one sack, one forced fumble, 32 receptions for 419 yards and four touchdowns, and 42 punts for a 36.1 yard average.
 He earned San Francisco Chronicle first-team All-Metro honors at linebacker and was also named the Cal-Hi Sports North Coast Section (NCS) Defensive Player of the Year.
 He was rated a three-star recruit by 247Sports.com.
+Shay played four seasons of baseball at Monte Vista, with his senior season canceled due to COVID-19.
+He also played one season of basketball his senior year.